Rin-Yazawa/SFS-Procedural-to-Vanilla/README.md

 Paste the output into the same blueprint file you copied from, similarly to how you would insert a burn mark.

-Turn off Procedural Parts, load the blueprint, then save it.
-(This is optional and is only meant to delete the procedural parts, providing parity for those with and without the mod.
 ## How it Works and Limitations
 The code works by searching for a procedural parts, grabbing the values and converting them into the variables used in vanilla parts.

 There are a few limitations as values adjusted like layer and parallel have no direct counter part.
 Interestingly, depth is simulated by applying a burn mark equal to depth divided by 4.
 So this tool also acts as a burn mark applier.

 As of like right now, it only works on fuel tanks and the main fairing part (not the cone).
 I plan to update it to be able to convert all modded parts into vanilla.

+## Important Disclamer
+Overwriting the converted blueprint without the mod will NOT remove the modded parts in the blueprint file, meaning players with the mod activated will have duplicated parts when loading a converted file, a vanilla part and a procedural part.

+When planning to use this, I recommend having two links, one for those with the mod installed and one for those without the mod.

+Maybe in the future I will create a tool that removes all the stored procedural parts but I really can't be bothered.